hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     slightly larger.
 If you find this to be the case, you can disable compaction using this configuration value.
 Defaults to `false`.

--   `skip_export` (boolean) - Defaults to false.
-When enabled Packer will skip export of the installed virtual machine.
-Only useful for some edge use cases.
+-   `skip_export` (boolean) - Defaults to `false`.
+When enabled, Packer will not export the VM.
+Useful if the build output is not the resultant image, but created inside the VM.

 -   `keep_registered` (boolean) - Set this to `true` if you would like to keep the VM registered with the remote ESXi server.
 This is convenient if you